 The recommended channel protection criterion is to provide 24 hours of drain time.
 This runoff volume is captured and gradually released over a 24-hour period so that critical erosive velocities in downstream channels are not exceeded over the entire storm hydrograph.

 How to Model WQv and CPv

-Hydrology Studio has features that enable you to model using this new approach.
+Hydrology Studio has features that enable you to model using this method.
 Step 1 on the Pond Designer window contains an input screen located just below the Storage Estimate inputs.

 It has four zones where you can specify volumes and their descriptions.
 Once entered, they will automatically appear on the Stage-Storage plot in Step 2.
-This data will help guide you, indicating the depth in your pond corresponding to the WQv and CPv.
+This data will help guide you, indicating the depth in your pond corresponding to the WQv, CPv and the two custom volumes.

 It also provides a guide on the Stage vs. Drain Time plot at Step 3, where you enter your pond’s outlet devices.
 There you can make adjustments to your orifices in order to achieve the required drain times.

 The Stage vs. Drain Time plot is available at Step 3 – Add Outlets.
 This chart provides an excellent visual guide as shown below.
 Just make adjustments to your outlet devices until the desired drain time is achieved.